 Diagnostic errors can be defined as a diagnosis that is completely missed, wrong, or delayed and is subsequently detected by a later definitive test.
 This can lead to a delay in treatment until a person is in worse condition.

 The study found that more diagnostic errors happened in outpatient care as opposed to inpatient care, at 68.8 percent versus 31.2 percent but the same study found that inpatient errors tended to be more lethal.

 Many of these diagnosis errors cause severe harm or death to patients.
 Others are more minor but lead to costly patient inconvenience and unnecessary suffering.

 These errors often happen because doctors are overworked and busy.
 This can lead to them being rushed, particularly in emergency room settings.
 If that happens, they may fail to perform necessary tests as indicated by patient symptoms.
 Overworked doctors can also be fatigued, leading them to miss key indicators of a patient’s condition.

 We know this is a tough thing to go through.
 The last thing you expect when you go to a doctor is to find out you have a condition that should have been diagnosed long before it became serious.
-A failure to diagnose certain medical conditions can mean major complications or even death are the result.
-At the Weitz Firm, we believe that negligent doctors should be held accountable.
+A failure to diagnose certain medical conditions can mean major complications or even death are the results.
+At The Weitz Firm, LLC, we believe that negligent doctors should be held accountable.
 No, we do not think that all medical problems are the result of a misdiagnosis, but there are some situations where a condition should have been caught by a doctor.
-When you need a Philadelphia failure to diagnose attorney, you can contact us for a free consultation by clicking here or calling 267-587-6240.
+When you need a medical malpractice attorney in Philadelphia, you can contact us for a free consultation by clicking here or calling 267-587-6240.